TeyKra/Automatic-File-Report-Generation-from-SQL-Data/README.md

 ### GUI Application

 The project uses `tkinter` to provide a simple user interface.
-Users can enter their MySQL connection details, select the desired file format, and trigger the report generation with a button click.
+Users can enter their MySQL connection details, fetch available tables, select the desired table and file format, and trigger the report generation process with a button click.

 ```python
 # Tkinter application logic